nwchemgit/nwchem-wiki/Download.md

 ```
 nwchem_openmpi
 ```
-Serial runs (using a single process) on a input file named `n2.nw` can be performed with the command
+Serial runs, using a single process, (on a input file named `n2.nw` in the following example) can be performed with the command
 ```
 nwchem_openmpi n2.nw
 ```